wwood/CoverM/README.md

 ## Demo

+A common use case for CoverM is to calculate the coverage or relative abundance of a set of genomes in a metagenomic sample.
+This can be useful for assessing the proportion of the diversity in the sample that is represented by the genomes, and for comparing the abundance of genomes across samples.
+Here we will demonstrate how to calculate the coverage of 8 genomes in a sample of paired-end reads.
+We will assume that you have already installed CoverM and its dependencies (see above if not).

-Download a test dataset of 8 genomes and 1 sample of paired-end reads.
+First we will download the test dataset of 8 genomes and 1 sample of paired-end reads.
 This sample and genomes come from permafrost samples in Abisko, Sweden (see [doi](https://doi.org/10.1101/2025.02.07.636677) for more details).
+The sample has been sub-sampled to 100,000 reads to speed up this demo.

 ```bash
 wget https://raw.githubusercontent.com/wwood/CoverM/refs/heads/main/demo/sample_1.1.fq.gz